Mid Pines Inn & Golf Club

 The Mid Pines golf course ranks as one of the best golf courses in North Carolina, which is nestled in the rolling landscape and defined by the huge pine trees that hug the edge of the fairways.
 Across the road from the Mid Pines Inn is the equally impressive sister course, Pine Needles (also a Ross-design).

 Golf courses at The Inn at Mid Pines

-Designed in 1921 by the famous architect Donald Ross, the layout remains in its original shape to this day.
+Designed in 1921 by the famous architect Donald Ross, the Mid Pines Golf Course layout remains in its original shape to this day.
 Visually stunning, each hole is carefully crafted into the natural rolling landscape and winds its way through the huge pine trees that dominate the land.
-Initially, the course was designed for friendly competition amongst members and guests of the club, however, in recent times it has hosted national competitions challenging some of the best in the game and creating huge acclaim amongst avid golfers.
+Initially, the course was designed for friendly competition among members and guests of the club, however, in recent times it has hosted national competitions challenging some of the best in the game and creating huge acclaim among avid golfers.

 Open daily The Terrace offers breakfast and lunch buffets overlooking the 18th green.
 The Dining Room is a more elegant affair with a menu that varies daily, and Sunday brunch is a big favorite with both guests and locals.

 Pop’s Lounge is a casual setting ideal for a post-round drink or bite to eat.
 When the weather allows you can step outside and watch golfers play into the 18th hole with a drink in hand.
 Boxed lunches are available on request to take out onto the course.

 The Inn at Mid Pines is located just minutes from the historic areas of downtown Southern Pines and Pinehurst Village.
 Raleigh-Durham International (RDU) is the closest airport, located less than 70 miles to the north.